Forex Broker Ranking of Order Execution Speed in 2023

 Ranking of Forex Order Execution Speed

-To give you some ideas of “Order Execution Speed”, we have summarized the data from a number of online Forex and CFD brokers in the table below.
+To give you some ideas about “Order Execution Speed”, we have summarized the data from a number of online Forex and CFD brokers in the table below.

 The numbers within the below table are the official numbers published by each broker.